idrinth-thalui/core/interaction/IdrinthFollowerSceneFarkas.md

 I: The dead we cannot make alive again.
 But maybe one day Mer and Men could live together in peace?

 F: It shall be so.

+## Scene 3 (Control)

+I: Soo, I guess our mutual friend knows about your little secret, too.
+I must say, I find your level of self control over your lycanthropic nature commendable.

+F: Huh?

+I: You're good at staying calm.
+And not change in every battle.
+I know how hard it is, when the smell of blood...

+F: Yeah.
+Blood runs hot.
+The beast wants to hunt.
+A warrior should feel alive and aware.

+I: I guess you changed on purpose in Dustman's Cairn?

+F: Um...you like skeever liver?

+I: I take that as a yes, Farkas...